kraw/iOS-SDK/README.md

 Refer to the [Navigation_SDK sub-folder](https://github.com/Navigine/iOS-SDK/tree/master/Navigine_SDK) for header files used for iOS indoor navigation.

+## Navigation SDK

+Navigine SDK for Android applications enables you to develop your own indoor navigation apps using the well-developed methods, classes, and functions created by the Navigine team.
+The SDK file resides in the NavigineSDK folder.
+Find formal description of Navigine-SDK API including the list of classes and their public fields and methods at [Navigine SDK wiki](https://github.com/Navigine/iOS-SDK/wiki).

 ## iBeacon Configuration Application

 You can use the Navigine application for setting up your iBeacon infrastructure.
 Source files for this application reside in the bt5 folder.